jbilander/Denise_to_FPGA/README.md

 Board is two layers.

-WORK IN PROGRESS, NOT TESTED YET!
+WORK IN PROGRESS, NOT FULLY TESTED YET!

 ***